o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Material System](core-systems/materials/_index.md), [Material System Overview](core-systems/materials/materials.md), [Material System Data Flow](core-systems/materials/material-system-data-flow.md)*

 Material Property
-: Material Properties are the data used to configure a material to achieve a particular appearance.
+: Material Properties are the data that's used to configure a material to achieve a particular appearance.
 The material type defines a list of material properties, and the material provides a list of material property values.

 *Related to: [Material System](core-systems/materials/_index.md), [Material System Overview](core-systems/materials/materials.md)*